yaochaorui/Trinity-RFT/docs/sphinx_doc/source/main.md

 **Vision of this project:**

-Current RFT approaches, such as RLHF (Reinforcement Learning from Human Feedback) with proxy reward models or training long-CoT reasoning LLMs with rule-based rewards, are limited in their ability to handle dynamic, real-world learning.
+Current RFT approaches, such as RLHF (Reinforcement Learning from Human Feedback) with proxy reward models or training long-CoT reasoning models with rule-based rewards, are limited in their ability to handle dynamic, real-world, and continuous learning.
-Trinity-RFT envisions a future where AI agents learn by interacting directly with environments, collecting delayed or complex reward signals, and continuously refining their behavior through advanced RL paradigms.
+Trinity-RFT envisions a future where AI agents learn by interacting directly with environments, collecting delayed or complex reward signals, and continuously refining their behavior through RL.
-For example, imagine an AI scientist that designs an experiment, executes it via interacting with the environment, waits for feedback (while working on some other tasks concurrently), and iteratively updates itself based on true environmental rewards when the experiment is finally finished.
+For example, imagine an AI scientist that designs an experiment, executes it, waits for feedback (while working on other tasks concurrently), and iteratively updates itself based on true environmental rewards when the experiment is finally finished.
-Trinity-RFT offers a path into this future by addressing critical gaps in existing solutions.
+Trinity-RFT offers a path into this future by providing various useful features.